- Poems can be on any subject and in any style.

 - A special committee made up of CUPSI host site members and ACUI officials will hear appeals for all protests.

 - Prior to the start of all bouts, a standardized protest document will be provided to all of the team’s coaches in the designated bout.

-- The committee will review the protest and available evidence and hear testimonials from the teams directly involved and interview the available bout staff before rendering a decision.
+- Protests must be submitted by 11:59pm the night of the bout (or within an hour of the bout end time).
+The committee will review the protest and available evidence and hear testimonials from the teams directly involved and interview the available bout staff before rendering a decision.

 - All committee decisions are final and adjustments to scores and rankings will be made and announced as necessary.